H'El on Earth: Plot

 After taking a hit from H'El, Superman is launched to Earth's orbit.
-There, he meets a cosmic entity known as the Oracle, who gives him a vision of H'El's plan succeeding.
+There, he meets the Oracle, a cosmic entity who gives him a vision of H'El's plan succeeding.
 As the Oracle disappears, Superman returns to Earth and continues fighting H'El.
-Superboy manages to destroy H'El's machine, while Supergirl stabs H'El with the Kryptonite shard in order to make up for helping him in the first place.
-As H'El disappears in the time portal he created, Supergirl falls ill from the Kryptonite poisoning and Superman takes her to the Fortress to heal her injuries.
+Superboy destroys H'El's machine, while Supergirl stabs H'El with Kryptonite.
+As H'El disappears into a time portal, Supergirl falls ill from Kryptonite poisoning and Superman takes her to the Fortress to heal.
 In the epilogue, a few years before Krypton's destruction, a young Jor-El finds an injured H'El in a cave.